Lesego-phy/Lesego-phy/README.md

 - 👋 Hi, I’m @Lesego-phy
 - 👀 I’m interested in Computational physics
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning computer science and physics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with anybody enthusiastic about WORKING COMPUTATIONALLY...
 - 📫 How to reach me ...

 <!---